 Quarterfinalists will receive emailed certificates and entry into the Quarterfinalist Prize Drawing for $20 Amazon gift cards for the 4 students and team advisor.

-Semifinalists will receive printed certificates and movie ticket gift cards for the 4 students and team advisor
+Semifinalists will receive printed certificates and $20 Amazon gift cards for the 4 students and team advisor

-Judges’ Choice winners will receive printed certificates and movie clapper plaques for the 4 students and team advisor.
+Judges’ Choice winners will receive printed certificates and plaques for the 4 students and team advisor.

-Finalists will receive plaques and an all-expenses-paid trip for the 4 team members and team advisor to the Math Video Challenge Finals.
+Finalists will receive plaques and an invitation to the online Math Video Challenge Finals.

 Still Have Unanswered Questions?